traitecoevo/traits.build/tests/testthat/examples/Test_2023_5/README.md

 # Test Dataset 5: `Test_2023_5`

 This dataset is for testing:
-- Different `bibtype`s and secondary and original sources
+- Different `bibtype`s and secondary and original sources (also check methods table)
 - No locations or contexts

 Test_2023_5 is a copy of Falster_2005_1 with the following modifications: